-- Dilution to existing shareholders' position. - The amount and timing of shareholder ownership dilution should be weighed against the needs and proposed shareholder benefits of the capital infusion. - Terms of the offer discount/premium in purchase price to investor, including any fairness opinion; conversion features; termination penalties; exit strategy. - The terms of the offer should be weighed against the alternatives of the company and in light of company's financial issues; - o When evaluating the magnitude of a private placement discount or premium, our assessment will consider whether it is affected by liquidity, due diligence, control and monitoring issues, capital scarcity, information asymmetry and anticipation of future performance. - Financial issues include but are not limited to examining the following: a) the company's financial situation; b) degree of need for capital; c) use of proceeds; d) effect of the financing on the company's cost of capital; e) current and proposed cash burn rate; and f) going concern viability and the state of the capital and credit markets.
+- Dilution to existing shareholders' position. - o The amount and timing of shareholder ownership dilution should be weighed against the needs and proposed shareholder benefits of the capital infusion. - Terms of the offer discount/premium in purchase price to investor, including any fairness opinion; conversion features; termination penalties; exit strategy. - The terms of the offer should be weighed against the alternatives of the company and in light of company's financial issues. - When evaluating the magnitude of a private placement discount or premium, Social Advisory Services will consider whether it is affected by liquidity, due diligence, control and monitoring issues, capital scarcity, information asymmetry and anticipation of future performance. - Financial issues include but are not limited to examining the following: a) company's financial situation; b) degree of need for capital; c) use of proceeds; d) effect of the financing on the company's cost of capital; e) current and proposed cash burn rate; and f) going concern viability and the state of the capital and credit markets. - Management's efforts to pursue alternatives and whether the company engaged in a process to evaluate alternatives.
+A fair, unconstrained process helps to ensure the best price for shareholders.
+Financing alternatives can include joint ventures, partnership, merger or sale of part or all of the company. - Control issues including: a) Change in management; b) change in control; c) guaranteed board and committee seats; d) standstill provisions; e) voting agreements; f) veto power over certain corporate actions.